Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 Ozone

-The ozone layer absorbs some of the ultraviolet radiation directed at earth surface...
-The thickness of the ozone layer changes throughout the year and even during the day.
+The ozone layer absorbs part of the ultraviolet radiation aimed at earth's surface.
+The thickness of the ozone layer varies throughout the year and even throughout the day.

-Ultraviolet radiation reflected or scattered into varying degrees different surfaces, for example, clean snow can reflect up to 80% of UV radiation, dry coastal sand about 15%, sea foam about 25%.
+Ultraviolet radiation reflected or scattered in varying degrees different surfaces, for example, pure snow can reflect up to 80% of ultraviolet radiation, dry coastal sand about 15%, sea foam about 25%.

-1. More than 90% of UV radiation can penetrate through light clouds.
+1. More than 90% of UV radiation can penetrate through light cloud cover.

-2. Pure snow reflects up to 80% of UV radiation.
+2. Clean snow reflects up to 80% of UV radiation.

 5. In water at a depth of 0.5 m, the level of UV radiation is 40% of the level of UV radiation at the surface.

-7. The shade reduces UV radiation by 50% or more.
+7. Shade reduces UV radiation levels by 50% or more.

 8. White sand reflects up to 15% of UV radiation.

-A small amount of ultraviolet radiation is useful and necessary for the production of vitamin D. Ultraviolet radiation is also used to treat several conditions, including rickets, psoriasis, and eczema.
-Treatment is carried out under medical supervision, taking into account the benefit of the treatment and the risk of exposure to ultraviolet radiation.
+Small amounts of ultraviolet radiation are beneficial and necessary for the production of vitamin D. Ultraviolet radiation is also used to treat several diseases, including rickets, psoriasis and eczema.
+Treatment is carried out under medical supervision, taking into account the benefits of treatment and the risks of exposure to ultraviolet radiation.

-However, prolonged human exposure to ultraviolet radiation can lead to acute and chronic damage to the skin, eyes and immune system.
+However, long-term exposure to ultraviolet radiation in humans can lead to acute and chronic damage to the skin, eyes and immune system.

-A popular misconception is that only fair skinned populations should be concerned about excessive "sun exposure."
-Darker skin has a higher content of the protective pigment melanin.
-People with this type of skin have a lower incidence of skin cancer.
-However, skin cancer is also diagnosed in this population group, but often at a later and more dangerous stage.
+A popular misconception is that only fair-skinned people should be concerned about excessive "sun exposure."
+Darker skin has higher levels of the protective pigment melanin.
+People with such skin have a lower incidence of skin cancer.
+However, skin cancer is also diagnosed in this population, but often at a later and more dangerous stage.

-The risk of damage to the eyes and immune system from UV radiation does not depend on skin type.
+The risk of damage to the eyes and immune system from ultraviolet radiation does not depend on skin type.

-The most common acute injuries from overexposure to ultraviolet radiation are sunburn and sunburn, with prolonged exposure to ultraviolet radiation causes degenerative changes in cells and blood vessels, which leads to premature aging of the skin.
+The most commonly known acute lesions resulting from excessive exposure to ultraviolet radiation are sunburn and tanning, with prolonged exposure to ultraviolet radiation causes degenerative changes in cells and blood vessels, which leads to premature aging of the skin.
 Ultraviolet radiation can also cause acute eye damage.

 Chronic lesions include skin cancer and cataracts.

-There are 2-3 million cases of non-malignant skin cancer and 132,000 cases of skin melanoma each year.
-Non-malignant skin cancer can be removed surgically and is rarely fatal, malignant melanoma is one of the leading causes of death in light-skinned populations.
+Every year there are 2-3 million cases of non-malignant skin cancer and 132,000 cases of skin melanoma.
+Non-cancerous skin cancer can be removed surgically and rarely fatal, malignant melanoma is one of the leading causes of death in the fair-skinned population.

-About 12 to 15 million people go blind each year due to catarct.
-Studies have shown that up to 20% of blindness cases can be caused or exacerbated by sun exposure, especially in India, Pakistan and other countries close to the equator.
+Each year, approximately 12 to 15 million people go blind due to cataracts.
+Studies have shown that up to 20% of blindness may be caused or worsened by sun exposure, especially in India, Pakistan and other countries close to the equator.

 There is also speculation that ultraviolet radiation may increase the risk of infectious diseases and limit the effectiveness of vaccinations.

-However, despite all of the above, many people consider intense tanning to be normal.
-Children, adolescents and their parents perceive sunburn as an indicator of attractiveness and good health.
+However, despite all of the above, many consider intense tanning to be normal.
+Children, teenagers and their parents perceive tanning as an indicator of attractiveness and good health.

 Risk group

-• Prolonged exposure to the sun during childhood increases the risk of later developing skin cancer and can seriously damage the eyes.
+• Prolonged sun exposure during childhood increases the risk of developing skin cancer later and can cause serious damage to the eyes.

-• All children under 15 have sensitive skin and eyes - protect them and set a good example for them yourself!
+• All children under 15 years of age have sensitive skin and eyes - protect them and set a good example for them yourself!

-• Children under one year old should not be in direct sunlight!
+• Children under one year old should not be exposed to direct sunlight!

 • Parents, protect your children from the sun!
-Teach them on sunscreen and sun exposure!
+Teach them about sunscreen use and sun exposure!

 Health effects of ozone depletion

-Depletion of the ozone layer is likely to exacerbate the adverse effects of ultraviolet radiation, as stratospheric ozone is an effective absorber.
+Depletion of the ozone layer is likely to increase the adverse effects of ultraviolet radiation, since stratospheric ozone is an effective absorber of ultraviolet radiation.

-As the ozone layer decreases, the protective filter represented by the atmosphere decreases.
-Accordingly, the population and the environment are exposed to a higher degree of ultraviolet radiation, in particular UVB radiation, which has a great impact on the health of humans, animals, marine organisms and plant life.
+As the ozone layer decreases, the protective filter provided by the atmosphere decreases.
+Accordingly, the population and the environment are exposed to higher levels of ultraviolet radiation, especially UVB radiation, which has a major impact on the health of humans, animals, marine organisms and plant life.

-Computational models predict that a 10% decrease in stratospheric ozone could cause an additional 300,000 non-malignant, 4,500 malignant skin cancers and 1.6 to 1.75 million cataracts each year.
+Computational models predict that a 10% decrease in stratospheric ozone could cause an additional 300,000 non-cancerous skin cancers, 4,500 malignant skin cancers, and 1.6 to 1.75 million cases of cataracts annually.

 Introduction

-Since the 1970s, there has been an increase in the incidence of skin cancer among the fair-skinned population.
-This increase is associated with the habits of the population to stay "in the sun" under its ultraviolet component and the widespread opinion about the attractiveness and benefits of tanning.
+Since the 1970s, there has been an increase in the incidence of skin cancer among fair-skinned people.
+This increase is associated with the population's habits of being “in the sun” under its ultraviolet component and the generally accepted opinion about the attractiveness and benefits of tanning.

-Thus, there is an urgent need to raise awareness of the population about harmful effects ultraviolet radiation, which aims to change the habits of the population to prevent an increase in the incidence of skin cancer.
+Thus, there is an urgent need to increase public awareness about harmful effects ultraviolet radiation, with the goal of changing the habits of the population to prevent the trend of increasing cases of skin cancer.

-The Global UV Index is a simplified measure of the level of ultraviolet radiation at the Earth's surface and an indicator of potential skin hazard.
-It serves as a public awareness and warning tool for UV protective measures.
+The Global Ultraviolet Index is a simplified measure of the level of ultraviolet radiation on the Earth's surface and an indicator of potential skin hazards.
+It serves as a means of raising public awareness and warning of the need to take protective measures against exposure to ultraviolet radiation.

-UFI was developed by the World Health Organization with the assistance of the United Nations Program on environment, World Meteorological Organization, International Commission on Non-Ionizing Radiation Protection, German Federal Office for Radiation Protection.
+The UVI was developed by the World Health Organization with the assistance of the United Nations Human Rights Program environment, World Meteorological Organization, International Commission on Non-Ionizing Radiation Protection, German Federal Office for Radiation Protection.

-Since the first announcement in 1995, several international expert meetings have been held (Les Diablerets; Baltimore, 1996; Les Diablerets, 1997; Munich, 2000) to streamline public awareness of UVI and promote the use of UVR as a sun protection tool.
+Since the first announcement in 1995, several international expert meetings have been held (Les Diablerets; Baltimore, 1996; Les Diablerets, 1997; Munich, 2000) to streamline public education about UVR and promote the use of UVR as a means of sun protection.

 What is the Global Solar Ultraviolet Index?

-The Global Solar UV Index (UVI, UV Index, UVI) characterizes the level of solar ultraviolet radiation at the Earth's surface.
-The UV index ranges from zero and above.
-Moreover, the higher the value of the UV index, the greater the potential danger to human skin and eyes, and the shorter the time required to cause harm to health.
+The global solar UV index (UVI) characterizes the level of solar ultraviolet radiation at the Earth's surface.
+The UV index takes values from zero and above.
+Moreover, the higher the UV index value, the greater the potential danger to human skin and eyes and the shorter the time required to cause harm to health.

-The UV Index values correspond to the levels of UV exposure from the sun in the following categories:
+UV index values correspond to levels of exposure to ultraviolet radiation from the sun in the following categories:

-The UV Index is an important means of raising public awareness of the risk of excessive exposure to ultraviolet radiation and warns against the use of sunscreens.
-The level of ultraviolet radiation and therefore the UV index values vary throughout the day.
-Typically displayed is the maximum UV value observed in a 4-hour period around solar noon.
-Sunny afternoon lasts from 12 noon to 14 noon.
+The UV Index is an important means of raising public awareness of the risks of excessive exposure to ultraviolet radiation and warning of the need for sunscreen use.
+The level of ultraviolet radiation and, therefore, the UV index values vary throughout the day.
+Usually the maximum value of ultraviolet radiation observed in a 4-hour period around solar noon is shown.
+Sunny noon lasts from 12 noon to 2 pm.

-People, making plans for the day and deciding "what to get out", are usually guided by the weather forecast (or the view from the window) and especially the air temperature forecast.
+When people make plans for the day and decide “what to wear”, they are usually guided by the weather forecast (or the view from the window) and especially the air temperature forecast.

-Similar to the temperature scale, the UV Index indicates the level of ultraviolet radiation and the possible hazard of exposure to the sun.
+Similar to the temperature scale, the UV index shows the level of ultraviolet radiation and possible danger influence of the Sun.

-Necessary protective measures depending on the value of the UV index
+Required protective measures depending on the UV index value

 No protection required Protection required Increased protection required